 7. Didn’t write my posts with the reader in mind

-All that focusing on making money really took away from my writing good content.
+All that focus on making money really took away from my writing good content.
 I would go from writing a blog post to checking my affiliate accounts to see if I made a sale.

-Granted, there’s nothing like waking up and seeing you’ve made money while you slept, in the beginning you have to build up yourself and/or your brand.
+Granted, there’s nothing like waking up and seeing you’ve made money while you slept, in the beginning, you have to build up yourself and/or your brand.
 Once people know and trust you, they’ll buy from you.
 Would you buy a gold necklace from a guy on the street because he says its gold?
 Probably not.
-Put yourself in your readers shoes.
+Put yourself in your readers’ shoes.

 Once you can close your eyes and imagine yourself as the receiver of the content you’re producing, you will think totally different.
 I do this before each email broadcast and blog post.

 As I said earlier, I grew up the only child who almost entitles me to be selfish and want to do everything by myself.
 It sucks, but that’s just the way it is.

 Trying to become a professional blogger can be hard sometimes and it takes time but if you network with other bloggers, then you increase your chances of taking it to that next level faster.

 This is my first post ever on another blog outside of mines and I must say, I put my all into it because I want the reader to feel what I went through.
 This is my first step in networking hoping to build lasting relationships across the world through blogging.